 Dependents who have already activated their benefits and need to transfer them to Stanford need to submit a 22-1995 Change of Program or Place of Training form to VA to inform them of the facility change.

 Children using transferred Chapter 33 will qualify for housing payments while the transferring servicemember is still active duty.
+Eligible children are able to use Yellow Ribbon while the transferring servicemember is still active duty.
 Children may use this benefit until their 26th birthday.

 Spouses using transferred Chapter 33 will not qualify for housing payments while the transferring servicemember is still active duty.
 Spouses may use this benefit until 15 years following the servicemember’s separation from active service.